neoforged/.github/primers/1.21.11/index.md

 - `net.minecraft.util.profiling.jfr.event.ClientFpsEvent` - An event that keeps track of the client FPS.
 - `net.minecraft.util.profiling.jfr.stats.FpsStat` - A record containing the client FPS.
 - `net.minecraft.world`
+    - `LockCode#canUnlock` - Whether the given player can unlock this code.
     - `Stopwatch` - A record that holds the creation time and amount of time that has elapsed.
     - `Stopwatches` - A tracker for starting, managing, and stopping stopwatches.
 - `net.minecraft.world.effect`